RESTdesc/Reasoning-website/content/index.md

 # Everyone should get easy access to reasoning
 [Reasoning](http://n3.restdesc.org/) is the powerful mechanism to draw conclusions from facts.
-The [Semantic Web](http://www.w3.org/2001/sw/) contains vast amounts of data, which makes it an interesting source to use with one of the several available [reasoners](http://en.wikipedia.org/wiki/Semantic_reasoner).
+The [Semantic Web](http://www.w3.org/2001/sw/) contains vast amounts of data, which makes it an interesting source to use with one of several available [reasoners](http://en.wikipedia.org/wiki/Semantic_reasoner).

 However, reasoners can feel complicated, making them hard for frequent use.